 - Find more out about a PointsBet promo code.

-The Indiana sports betting industry is alive and well, and 2021 is expected to be another huge year for the state.
-In the Midwest, Indiana is firmly the second biggest sports betting market at this time, and they are expected to hold that spot.
+The Indiana sports betting industry is alive and well, and 2023 is expected to be another huge year for the state.
+In the Midwest, Indiana is firmly the second biggest sportsbook market at this time, and they are expected to hold that spot.

-Both retail and online sports betting is available in the state, and there is a large selection of both sports betting platforms.
-Indiana online sports betting is much more popular, but the retail sportsbooks have done well in terms of handle and revenue as well.
+Both retail and online betting is available in the state, and there is a large selection of both sportsbook platforms.
+Indiana online books are much more popular, but the retail locations have done well in terms of handle and revenue as well.

-The top US sports and the top international sports are available as betting markets, and in-play betting can be offered as well.
-Betting on in-state collegiate sporting events is allowed, which is a nice offer considering some states prohibit that form of betting.
+The top US sports and the top international sports are available as betting markets, and something called micro betting can be offered as well.
+Betting on in-state collegiate sporting events is allowed, which is a nice offer considering some states prohibit wagering on collegiate teams.